Top 29 Dental Industry Trends & State of Dental in 2024

 Convenience in dentistry could mean any of the following things:

-• Adding additional services to give patients an all-in-one stop for their dental and oral health care needs.
+- Additional services should be added to give patients an all-in-one stop for their dental and oral health care needs.

 We recognize that convenience for patients may come at the expense of convenience for you.
 Still, the reality is that there’s a reason that convenience is one of the ongoing trends in dentistry.
 Your competitors are likely addressing convenience as the 800-pound gorilla in the room, and you’ll need to do the same if you want to keep up.